This course is in three parts.

-You may purchase Parts I and II now and the remaining part when it is released or buy a "bundle" of all three at once for a discount.
+You may purchase individual parts or buy a "bundle" of all three at once for a discount.

 The parts are cumulative as to content and examination.